NexPlayer/Android-SDK/advanced.md

 This gets the time at which the CEA 608 closed captions in the given channel were last updated.

-This function allows NexPlayer™ to determine if caption information is available on the given channel, and thus determine which CEA 608 channels are available for the playing content, using the method getAvailableCaptionChannel.
+This function allows NexPlayer to determine if caption information is available on the given channel, and thus determine which CEA 608 channels are available for the playing content, using the method getAvailableCaptionChannel.

 **Parameters**